 Reduced deduction for state and local tax.
 Property tax used to be a popular expense to time.
 But with the TCJA's limit on the state and local tax deduction, property tax timing will likely provide little, if any, benefit for higher-income taxpayers.
-(See Case Study 1 at right.)
+Through 2025, the entire itemized deduction for state and local taxes - including property tax and either income or sales tax - is limited to \$10,000 (\$5,000 for married taxpayers filing separately).

 If you reside in a state with no, or low, income tax, this change might be less relevant.
 But keep in mind that deducting sales tax instead of income tax may be beneficial, especially if you purchased a major item, such as a car or boat.

 Suspension of miscellaneous itemized deductions subject to the 2% floor.
 This deduction for expenses such as certain professional fees, investment expenses and unreimbursed employee business expenses is suspended through 2025.
-While this eliminates the home office deduction for employees who work from home (even if your employer has required it during the pandemic), if you're self-employed, you may still be able to deduct home office expenses.
+While this eliminates the home office deduction for employees who work from home (even if your employer has required it), if you're self-employed, you may still be able to deduct home office expenses.
 (See page 12.)